 How will we sustain progress in PE should the Sports Funding stop?

-Morpeth All Saints have been working very hard to monitor and measure the impact that PE and sport has had and continues to have in our school and we are very proud to have achieved the Silver Award as part of the Sainsbury's School Games Mark and also the Silver Quality Mark from the Youth Sport Trust.
+At Morpeth All Saints we have been working very hard to monitor and measure the impact that PE and sport has and continues to do so in our school.
+We are very proud to have achieved and sustained the Gold Award from 2015/2016 to 2016/2017 as part of the Sainsbury's School Games Mark.
+We were also awarded the Silver Quality Mark from the Youth Sport Trust too.
 If you would like to find out more, please check out the links below:

 Our school is situated in attractive and extensive well maintained grounds in a small housing estate, Lancaster Park, which is north of the town of Morpeth.
 The school first opened in 1972 and was formerly known as Wansbeck St Aidan Church of England Aided First School until it was renamed in 2001.Read More of the school welcome page